Chill-Pills/purge/README.md

 It will then run `yarn install` to reinstall the packages according to the `package.json` file.

 ### Laravel Artisan

+`purge artisan version` or `purge a version` or `pav`

+It will show you the version of the Laravel Framework since php artisan shows it on top of all of the commands.

 `purge artisan clean` or `purge a clean` or `pac`